Neptune (NEPT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Neptune Historical Price

-According to the latest data gathered on Neptune live price page, the current price of Neptune is 0.220808USD.
-The circulating supply of Neptune(NEPT) is 3.51M NEPT , giving it a market capitalization of $774.68K.
+According to the latest data gathered on Neptune live price page, the current price of Neptune is 0.210474USD.
+The circulating supply of Neptune(NEPT) is 3.51M NEPT , giving it a market capitalization of $739.42K.

 How Does Neptune (NEPT) Price Prediction Module Work?